-During the first six months of 2013, we increased our economic interest in three unconsolidated community centers and subsequently disposed of our interests in those properties.
-Additionally, we disposed of our interests in two consolidated retail properties and one unconsolidated retail property.
-The aggregate gain recognized on these transactions was approximately \$61.5 million.
+During the first nine months of 2013, we increased our economic interest in three unconsolidated community centers and subsequently disposed of our interests in those properties.
+Additionally, we disposed of our interests in four consolidated retail properties and two unconsolidated retail properties.
+The aggregate gain recognized on these transactions was approximately \$72.6 million.
+Also, during the third quarter of 2013, we disposed of our interest in an office property located in the Boston, Massachusetts area.
+The gain on the sale was \$7.9 million which is included in other income in the consolidated statements of operations and comprehensive income.